hash-checker/hash-checker/README.md

 ## Feedback

-If you have any question or feature idea for app, you can open issue on [this page](https://github.com/fartem/hash-checker/issues) or contact me at email jaman.smlnsk@gmail.com.
+If you have any question or feature idea for app, you can open issue on [this page](https://github.com/fartem/hash-checker/issues) or contact me by email jaman.smlnsk@gmail.com.

 ## How to build unsigned .apk from command line without IDE